pb111/Support-Vector-Machines-Project/README.md

 ## 6. SVM Scikit-Learn libraries

 Scikit-Learn provides useful libraries to implement Support Vector Machine algorithm on a dataset.
 There are many libraries that can help us to implement SVM smoothly.
 We just need to call the library with parameters that suit to our needs.
 In this project, I am dealing with a classification task.
 So, I will mention the Scikit-Learn libraries for SVM classification purposes.

 First, there is a **LinearSVC()** classifier.
 As the name suggests, this classifier uses only linear kernel.
 In LinearSVC() classifier, we don’t pass the value of kernel since it is used only for linear classification purposes.

 Scikit-Learn provides two other classifiers - **SVC()** and **NuSVC()** which are used for classification purposes.
-These classifiers are mostly similar with some difference in parameters.
-NuSVC() is similar to SVC but uses a parameter to control the number of support vectors.
+These classifiers are mostly similar with some difference in parameters.  **NuSVC()** is similar to **SVC()** but uses a parameter to control the number of support vectors.
 We pass the values of `kernel`, `gamma` and `C` along with other parameters.
-By default kernel parameter uses “rbf” as its value but we can pass values like “poly”, “linear”, “sigmoid” or callable function.
+By default kernel parameter uses `rbf` as its value but we can pass values like `poly`, `linear`, `sigmoid` or `callable` function.

 ===============================================================================